 Chantiers de l’Atlantique is one of the world’s largest shipyards, constructing a wide range of commercial, naval and passenger ships in Saint-Nazaire, France.
 They are a key player in the fields of design, integration, testing and turnkey delivery of cruise ships, military ships and electrical substations for off-shore wind farms.https://chantiers-atlantique.com/en/

 Built at the Chantiers de l’Atlantique shipyard in Saint-Nazaire, France, Wonder of the Seas is the world’s largest cruise ship on the high seas, at 362 meters and 236,857 gross tons.
 With 18 decks and 2,865 staterooms (cabins), the ship includes family-themed suites, indoor slides, jacuzzis, a music hall and a theater.
 It only took 2.5 years to build, even during the Coronavirus Disease of 2019 (COVID-19) pandemic.

 Cruise ship and cabin design require cross-functional collaboration between multiple departments.
 There are several interior designers, outside suppliers and design bureaus, engineers and other production specialists working on ship production every day, resulting in up to 100,000 daily data exchanges per ship.

 Chantiers de l’Atlantique has multiple computer-aided design (CAD) packages and enterprise resource planning (ERP) software to harness the overall complexity of designing and constructing a cruise ship like Wonder of the Seas.
 To optimize the creation of the cabins, they switched from SOLIDWORKS to integrated Solid Edge® software, which is used by in-house design teams, engineers and marine experts.
-Solid Edge is part of the Xcelerator portfolio, the comprehensive and integrated portfolio of software and services from Siemens Digital Industries Software.
+Solid Edge is part of the Siemens Xcelerator business platform of software, hardware and services.

 Using a best-in-class and trusted tool